cdr60/graph2d/README.md

 type your definition fonction
 Choose xmin and xmax
 Optionnally force ymin and ymax
-Click on "Trace" = Graph
+Click on "Tracer la courbe"
-And then, you can backup the grpahic in a picture (jpg format) by using the button
+And then, you can backup the graphic in a picture (jpg format) by using the button "Enregistrer"